 Response: Thank you for the questions.
 We have added a section 2.2.4 “Practical Usage”:

-“To use the above mentioned test case prioritization techniques in practice, a program needs to be instrumented first and executed with test cases to collect the program spectra (execution traces) of the test cases.
-Then, developers can apply one of the test case prioritization techniques to select top-$n$ ranked test cases, and manually judge whether each of the test cases passes or fails.
-Based on these selected test cases and their corresponding labels (passed or failed), a fault localization technique \citep[e.g.][]{NainarCRL07,JH05} can then be applied to locate faults.
-Our test case prioritization technique in this paper can also be applied in the same fashion as the above mentioned test case prioritization techniques.”
+"To use the above mentioned test case prioritization techniques in practice, a program needs to be instrumented first and executed with test cases first to collect the program spectra (execution traces) of the test cases.
+Then, developers can apply one of the test case prioritization techniques to select top-n ranked test cases, and manually judge whether each of the test cases passes or fails.
+Based on these selected test cases and their corresponding labels (passed or failed), a fault localization technique (e.g., Nainar et al, 2007; Jones and Harrold, 2005) can be applied to locate faults.
+Our test case prioritization technique in this paper can also be applied in the same fashion as the above mentioned test case prioritization techniques."

 Comment: Regarding the approach: Why does it start with just one failed test case?
 What if there are more failed test cases?
 Fig 3. (why not Alg.
 1) seems to only use one failed test...
 Moreover, if there are multiple failed test, which one is selected at this point?

 Response: Thank you for the questions.
-We have changed Fig.3 as Algorithm 1.
-We alao added a footnote “If there are more than one test fails, Dms randomly select one of them to begin with.”
+We have changed the reference to Algorithm 1.
+We also added a footnote:

+"If there is more than one test that fails, Dms randomly selects one of them to begin with."

 Comment: Regarding the approach: the rationale behind equations 2,3,4, and 5 should be discussed in detail as it is the central point of the approach/contribution.
 Consider explaining them theoretically but also using the running example.

 Response: Thank you for the questions.
-We added the following paragraphs in Sections 4.1, 4.2, and 4.3, respectively.
+We added our rationale and heuristics for designing the equations in Sections 4.1, 4.2, and 4.3, respectively.

-“\noindent\textbf{Rationale of Equation \ref{eq:trend_metric}:} We want to evolve the ranks of statements in a fast, monotonic way.
-In linear models, \textit{A fast changing monotonic trend should have a larger slope $\beta_1$ as well as a smaller deviation $\epsilon_i$ from the linear model.} Using this metric in Equation 2 that uses the estimated slope in the numerator and the estimated deviation in the denominator, we may isolate trends that evolve in faster and more stable (less oscillation) ways.
-Table \ref{tab:trend_exp} shows a few sample trends and their change potentials according to Equation \ref{eq:trend_metric}.”
+"Rationale of Equation 2: We want to evolve the ranks of statements in a fast, monotonic way.
+In linear models, a fast changing monotonic trend should have a larger slope as well as a smaller deviation from the linear model."

-“\noindent\textbf{Rationale of Equation \ref{eq:elem_potential}:} \textit{A group with high change-potential elements should be given a higher priority to break.} We want to diversify the rankings of elements in the suspicious group that has a high change-potential score.
-To identify those high change-potential groups, we measure the sum of change-potential scores of its member elements as in Equation~\ref{eq:elem_potential}.”
+"Rationale of Equation 3: A group with high change-potential elements should be given a higher priority to break.
+We want to diversify the rankings of elements in the suspicious group that has a high change-potential score.
+To identify those high change-potential groups, we measure the sum of change-potential scores of its member elements."